 - Are there job opportunities on the Hollins campus?

 Not many.
-A few happy souls find work in the library.
-But most M.F.A. students do find work in town—bookstore gigs, substitute teaching, leading youth programs, a little journalism or copy-editing, and yes, frothing those lattes.
-And, while the program will keep you busy writing, it is possible to work a part-time job while attending.
+But most M.F.A. students do find work in town—bookstore gigs, substitute teaching, leading youth programs, a little journalism or copy-editing, tutoring at the local community college, and yes, frothing those lattes.
+While the program will keep you busy writing, it is possible to work a part-time job while attending.